 3.2 Office 365 [Get Office 365]

 Office 365 is a cloud-based subscription to a suite of Office programs like Word, Excel, PowerPoint, OneNote, OneDrive Outlook, Publisher, and Access.

-Office 365 business subscriptions range from $5 per user per month for the most basic version, Office 365 Business Essentials, to $35 per user per month for Office 365 E5, the most feature-packed version for enterprises.
-You may read a head to head comparison with G Suite here.
+Office 365 business subscriptions range from $5 per user per month for the most basic version, Office 365 Business Essentials, to $35 per user per month for Office 365 E5, the most feature-packed version enterprises.
+You may read a head-to-head comparison with G Suite here.

 Other office suite tools you can use: Zoho.

 Employee time tracking software allows your team to track work hours spent on every single project and task.
 As a project manager, you can see exactly which member is productive and stay focused and which one needs help.

 It would help if you discussed these tools with your teammates about privacy matters (you can configure them to take screenshots at given intervals, track visited websites, etc.).

 4.1 Hubstaff [Get Hubstaff]

 Hubstaff is a time tracking remote tool that utilizes a desktop app to record time.
 Users select the project they are working on and begin the timer.

 The app will then record various information, capture random screenshots (an option that can be customized or turned off), track activity (based on keyboard and mouse usage) along with applications used and URLs visited.